Statute Concerning Diet and Apparel 1363

-The Act detailed the style of dress that people of each class were allowed to wear.
+The act detailed the style of dress that people of each class were allowed to wear.
 It was created to tackle a burgeoning trend for the lower classes to wear similar fashion to the elite.
 This was triggered by the sudden rise in personal wealth that followed the Black Death, caused by the consolidation of property following the drop in population and the considerable rises in wages which liberated many previously bonded labourers.

+Legacy

+The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
+7. c.
+22 (I)).

+The whole act was repealed for England and Wales by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125) and for Ireland by section 1 of, and the schedule to, the Statute Law (Ireland) Revision Act 1872 (35 & 36 Vict. c.
+98).